-You can change the microphone selection or spread of the room the same way.
+You can change the microphone selection or amount of room ambience the same way.
 Press the button under the displayed word MIC, then use EFFECT TWEAK to spin through the Mic options, or press the button under ROOM and dial in more or less room.

 These settings allow you to completely customize the sound of the virtual recording environment we call A.I.R. - all without leaving the privacy of your own mind!
-Remember, you can get to this page at anytime from anywhere with a single press of the CAB/A.I.R. button.